beam-community/elixir-companies/README.md

 * [prima.it](https://www.prima.it) - Italian insurance company with a focus on cutting edge technologies.

 #### Internet of Things
 * [DIGIMONDO](https://www.digimondo.de/) - DIGIMONDO is building a LoRaWAN network providing connectivity for millions of IoT devices.
+Using Elixir for networking/routing services and web applications.

 #### Marketplaces